es80/nc_sudoku/README.md

 Option `n00b` loads a set of 1024 easy puzzles.
 Option `l33t` loads a set of 1024 harder puzzles.
-Adding a number will load that specific puzzle number, leaving it out with load a random puzzle from the set.
+Adding a number will load that specific puzzle number, leaving it out will load a random puzzle from the set.

 The arrow keys move the cursor around the grid.
 Enter digits using 1-9, and erase a mistake with 0, full-stop or backspace.